chrkan/ESP8266_WEMO_Liquid_Clock/README.md

 ======================= Initial Setup =======================

-You do not have to edit the sketch, all settings can be wireless via WLAN.
+You do not have to edit the sketch, all settings can be edit via WLAN.

 After the first flash, the Liqud Clock circle will be blue, now you will find a WiFi network called Liquid.
 Connect your device and edit the Wi-Fi settings.